top of page

 • Make sure your chimney is tall enough to pull air through (this is what makes the stove roar like a rocket).

-• When dry, Fire it up with a handful of dry sticks.
+• When dry, fire it up with a handful of dry sticks.

 What you’ll find is pure magic: a flame that’s concentrated, efficient, and deeply satisfying to cook on.
 It’s a small step toward food sovereignty and a big step away from dependency on fossil fuels.